-One report said a patient was unstable after an injection.
-The patient’s knee was unable support her weight.
+One report said that a patient was unstable after an injection.
+The patient’s knee was unable to support her weight.
 Another patient reportedly had to spend a week in bed after an injection.

 Some patients required multiple outpatient treatments to drain fluid from their knees.
 Others required emergency room visits or hospitalization.